"

 A decorative image of a woman traveling.

 Click on this link for the current weather in the most popular cities around the world.
-Choose 3 cities you would like to visit from the list, and ask your partner what the weather and temperature are there.
+Choose 3 cities you would like to visit from the list, and ask your partner for the weather and temperature in each one.
 Then switch roles.

 Modelo-